MicrosoftDocs/ai-builder/ai-builder-docs/formula-bar.md

 ## Sentiment analysis

-If you specify a single string as the argument, the return value is the sentiment of the string as a text, such as negative, positive or neutral:
+If you specify a single string as the argument, the return value is the sentiment of the string as a text, such as negative, positive or neutral.

 ### Syntax

 AIBuilder.AnalyzeSentiment(*String*[, *Language*]).sentiment

-- **String** - Required.
-This is the string to analyze sentiment for.
+- **String** - (*Required*) This is the string to analyze sentiment for.
-- **Language** - Optional.
-You can specify the language for your string to get the best result.
+- **Language** - (*Optional*) You can specify the language for your string to get the best result.

 ### Example